MechaResearch/MechaPwn/README.md

 #### How to create a master patched disk?

 Master patch creation isnt covered by this FAQ.
-Try to search for *PSX/PS2 Disc Patcher v3.0* or official SONY utilites.
+Try to search for *PSX/PS2 Disc Patcher v3.0* or official SONY utilities.

 #### What are the advantages of use on PSX[^6] DVR units?